Educational Explainer

 "Online ketamine therapy" is a marketing umbrella for several distinct service models.
 Knowing which model a clinic is offering matters, because the safety profile, the evidence base, and the regulatory posture are very different across them.

-• **At-home oral ketamine via telehealth.** A patient completes a video intake with a prescriber, receives compounded sublingual lozenges or troches by mail, and self-administers them at home (sometimes with a support person on a video call).
-This is the model the FDA singled out in its 2023 advisory.
+• At-home oral ketamine via telehealth.
+A patient completes a video intake with a prescriber, receives compounded sublingual lozenges or troches by mail, and self-administers them at home, sometimes with a support person on a video call.
+This is the model the FDA singled out in its October 2023 compounding risk alert.

 • In-clinic intravenous (IV) or intramuscular (IM) ketamine with a telehealth intake and follow-up.
 The patient is evaluated remotely, but the actual ketamine dose is delivered in a medical setting with vital-signs monitoring.